-Following on from previous Nordsaga posts which introduced the setting (link) and describe how I’m pivoting the design back towards WFRP (link), let’s take a look at the playable races in Nordsaga.
+Following on from the previous Nordsaga post which introduced the setting (link), let’s take a look at the playable races in Nordsaga.

 While the Aelfar generally resemble slender, petite humans, their vulpine features set them apart.
 They have vividly coloured eyes, angular facial features and pointed ears.
 It is not unusual to find Aelfar with colourful and elaborate tattoos, which many races find further enhances their beauty.
 They are also exclusively carnivorous.